Interpreting type theory in a quasicategory: a Yoneda approach: A Yoneda-style rigidification

+that goes from simplicially enriched categories (with the Bergner model structure) to simplicial sets (with the Joyal model structure).
 We will write $\mathfrak{C}$ for its left adjoint, following Lurie's notation in \cite{lurie2009}.

-From now on in this paper, we fix a quasicategory $\mathcal{C}$.
-The unit is an equivalence of quasicategories, that is a weak equivalence between fibrant object in the Joyal model structure for simplicial sets, or, more concretely, a functor that is fully faithful (i.e. induces weak equivalence of simplicial sets on the hom-spaces) and that is essentially surjective on objects (every object in the codomain is equivalent to an object in the image).
+From now on, in this chapter, we fix a quasicategory $\mathcal{C}$.
+The unit is a categorical equivalence, that is a weak equivalence in the Joyal model structure for simplicial sets, or, more concretely, a functor that is fully faithful (i.e, induces weak equivalences of simplicial sets on the hom-spaces) and that is essentially surjective on objects (every object in the codomain is equivalent to an object in the image).

 We think of $\mathfrak{C}(\mathcal{C})$ as a rigidified version of $\mathcal{C}$ following Dugger's terminology, see \cite{dugger2011}.
-Lurie showed that, in particular, there is a canonical equivalence of simplicial set (with respect to the Quillen model structure)
+Lurie showed that, in particular, there is a canonical equivalence of simplicial sets (with respect to the Quillen model structure) induced by the previous unit:

 However, the precise description of the hom-spaces $Hom_{\mathfrak{C}(\mathcal{C})}(x,y)$ is not very easy to work with, although a nice description relying on the notion of \textit{necklace} is spelled out in \cite{dugger2011}.